UT-Austin-RPL/Coopernaut/template.md

 <table border="0" cellspacing="10" cellpadding="0" align="center">
 <tbody><tr><td><left>
 We provide a kick-start dataset for the behavior cloning training, and you can download the dataset
 <a href="https://utexas.box.com/v/coopernaut-dataset"> Here </a>.
 Alternatively, you can collect your own dataset by running data-collection scripts provided in the public GitHub repository<a href="https://github.com/UT-Austin-RPL/Coopernaut"> Coopernaut </a>.
-The kick-start dataset contains 3 scenarios, and each has a Train set and a Validation set.
-The Train set of a scenario typically includes 12 trajectories in total, with 3 of them are accident-proning and 9 of them are normal driving trajectories.
+The kick-start dataset contains 3 scenarios, and each has a Train Set and a Validation Set.
+The Train set of a scenario typically includes 12 trajectories in total, with 3 of them being accident-prone and 9 of them being normal driving trajectories.
 <br>
-Here is a glimpse on the structure of data storage.
+Here is a glimpse of the structure of data storage.
 <div style="background-color:#EEF5E9;border:1px solid #CACACA; width:1020px; overflow-x:auto">
 <ul class="dashed">
     <li><b> AutoCast_6 </b> The Overtaking Scenario <ul>